adeck/personal-provisioning/ansible/monitor/README.md

 Now navigate to http://localhost:7000 (you may need to change browser settings to allow this).
 Log in using the username `elastic` and the password you put in the vault YAML file above.
-A good dashboard to look at would be the `[Metricbeat System] Host overview ECS` dashboard.
+A good dashboard to look at would be the `[Metricbeat System] Host overview ECS` dashboard, so search for that by name in the search bar at the top of the page.
 It may take a couple of minutes for the dashboard to be properly populated with data.

 [terraform-infra README]: https://github.com/adeck/terraform-infra/